 The Organization maintains cash balances at financial institutions whose accounts are insured by the Federal Deposit Insurance Corporation ("FDIC") up to statutory limits.
-As of June 30, 2021 and 2020, \$239,702 and \$94,019, respectively, of the Organization's cash was above the FDIC limit and not insured.
+As of June 30, 2022 and 2021, \$175,924 and \$239,702, respectively, of the Organization's cash was above the FDIC limit and not insured.

-For the years ended June 30, 2021 and 2020, approximately 12% and 34%, respectively, of total support and revenue was provided by one donor and two donors, respectively.
+For the years ended June 30, 2022 and 2021, approximately 36% and 12%, respectively, of total support and revenue was provided by two and one donors, respectively.
 The Organization is dependent upon endowment distributions to fund a portion of its annual budget.